PrinceMwenye/Fitness-App/README.md

 * [Contents](#content)

 ## General Info
-Web application with tailored workout programs.
+Fitness4All is a web application with tailored workout programs, motivaitonal content, and flexible locations for workouts.

 ## Technologies
 Technologies used for this project: